 Point your students to the IELTS blog here.

-IELTSpractice Facebook page
+IELTSPractice Facebook page

-The IELTS Facebook page has attracted over half a million fans.
+The IELTS Facebook page has attracted almost half a million fans.
 It features downloadable worksheets, sample questions from the different papers, videos of candidates explaining how they prepared for IELTS, and a lot more.

 Click here to visit the IELTS Facebook page.